 Risks from cybersecurity threats are dynamic and fast evolving, and could be exacerbated by geopolitical tensions, including hostile actions taken by nation-states and terrorist organizations.
-There is a risk that increases in the frequency and severity of cybersecurity incidents affecting the Company, its clients, or its third-party service providers could materially adversely affect the Company's results of operations, financial condition or liquidity.
-The losses incurred from these risks are also dependent on its clients' and its third-party service providers' cybersecurity practices and defenses, as well as how policy terms and conditions interact with the evolving threat landscape.
+There is a risk that increases in the frequency and severity of cybersecurity incidents affecting the Company, its clients, or its third-party service providers could materially adversely affect the Company's operations, financial condition or liquidity.
+The losses incurred from these risks are also dependent on the Company's clients' and its third-party service providers' cybersecurity practices and defences, as well as how policy terms and conditions interact with the evolving threat landscape.

 In addition, the Company's exposure to cybersecurity incidents potentially includes exposure through "non-affirmative" coverages, meaning risks and potential losses associated with policies where cybersecurity risk is not explicitly included or excluded in the policy terms and conditions.
 As this is a relatively new risk, even in cases where losses from cybersecurity incidents are explicitly excluded, there can be no assurance that a court or arbitration panel will interpret policy language in line with the intention of the exclusion.
-The Company continuously monitors the threat of attempted cyber and other security attacks in order to prevent, detect, address and mitigate the risk of threats to its data and systems.